Why is my furnace smells bad

 HVAC

-The answer to 'why is my furnace smells bad' is that a smelly furnace is often caused by a buildup of dust, debris, or other contaminants inside the unit.
-This can lead to the growth of mold or mildew, which produces unpleasant odors.
-Another common cause is a problem with the furnace's air filter, which can become clogged and restrict airflow, leading to stale or musty smells.
+The answer to 'why is my furnace smells bad' is that a smelly furnace is usually caused by a buildup of dust, dirt, or other debris inside the unit.
+This can lead to a musty or burning odor when the furnace is running.
+Common causes include dirty air filters, clogged ducts, or issues with the heat exchanger.

 Sources